North Carolina's Groundbreaking Ruling Against Partisan Gerrymanders

 Sent back to the drawing board—or, more precisely in this high-tech era, the drawing software—Republicans did not take a conciliatory stance.
 Instead, forbidden from using race, the GOP proudly used partisanship as their primary criterion in drawing new maps.

-“I acknowledge freely that this would be a political gerrymander, which is not against the law,” said Representative David Lewis, the chair of the state house redistricting committee.
+“I acknowledge freely that this would be a political gerrymander, which is not against the law,” said Representative David Lewis, the chair of the state House redistricting committee.
 He also said, “I think electing Republicans is better than electing Democrats.
 So I drew this map to help foster what I think is better for the country.”
 And he suggested the committee draw maps that would produce 10 Republican and three Democratic U.S. House districts, on the basis that he didn’t think it would be possible to come up with an 11-2 map.

 The court decision on Tuesday noted: